RAD51: Cancer

 This protein is also found to interact with PALB2 and BRCA2, which may be important for the cellular response to DNA damage.
 BRCA2 is shown to regulate both the intracellular localization and DNA-binding ability of this protein.
 Loss of these controls following BRCA2 inactivation may be a key event leading to genomic instability and tumorigenesis.

 Several alterations of the Rad51 gene have been associated with an increased risk of developing breast cancer.
 The breast cancer susceptibility protein BRCA2 and PALB2 controls the function of Rad51 in the pathway for DNA repair by homologous recombination.

 In addition to the data listed in Table 1, increased RAD51 expression levels have been identified in metastatic canine mammary carcinoma, indicating that genomic instability plays an important role in the carcinogenesis of this tumor type.

 Fanconi anemia

 Fanconi anemia (FA) is a hereditary condition characterized by cellular hypersensitivity to DNA cross-linking agents.
-A dominant negative mutation in the Rad51 gene has been reported to give rise to an FA-like phenotype with features of mental retardation.
+A dominant negative mutation in the Rad51 gene has been reported to give rise to an FA-like phenotype with features of intellectual disability.
 This report included evidence that Rad51-mediated homologous recombinational repair likely has an important role in neurodevelopment.